lqdev/luisquintanilla.me/_src/feed/psu-osu-2022.md

 12:22

 Defense is clutch.
 As always in big games, they'll have to work overtime just to keep the offsense in the game.

+---

+12:42

+Progress...at least there was no turnover on the last series.